LeEnno/alfred-firechrome/README.md

 alfred-firechrome
 =================

-Alfred Workflow to open Chrome's current tab in Firefox by using 'ff' keyword.
+Alfred Workflow to open Chrome's current tab in Firefox by using `ff` keyword.

-I use it in webdevelopment to check if a website is looking goof in Firefox.
+I use it in webdevelopment to check if a website is looking good in Firefox.

 Usage
 -----